Joacim Holtan

-Joacim Emil Godhei Holtan (born 8 August 1998) is a Norwegian footballer who plays as a forward for Kongsvinger on loan from Haugesund.
+Joacim Emil Godhei Holtan (born 8 August 1998) is a Norwegian footballer who plays as a forward for Kongsvinger.

 Career

 Holtan started his career with Start, where he did not manage to break through to the first team.
 He instead joined sixth-tier Torridal in 2018.
 Having scored seven goals in seven games, he was snapped up by fifth-tier Mandalskameratene later that year.
 After two seasons with Mandalskameratene, he moved to third-tier Bryne in 2020.
 He spent another two seasons at Bryne, before signing a four-year contract with first-tier Haugesund in March 2022.
 On 3 April 2022, he made his Eliteserien debut in a 3–1 loss against Sandefjord.

 In February 2023, he signed for Kongsvinger on loan for the 2023 season with the option to buy.

+On 29 June 2023, Kongsvinger made the loan-deal permanent with Holtan, starting from 1 August 2023.